Annette Hamm

-Annette Hamm (pronounced Haum) is a Canadian news anchor and reporter.
-She currently co-hosts Morning Live, a three-hour morning show that airs on CHCH-TV in Hamilton, Ontario weekdays from 6 am to 9 am.
+Annette Hamm (pronounced Haum) is a Canadian retired news anchor and reporter.
+She is best known for co-hosting Morning Live, a three-hour morning show that aired on CHCH-TV in Hamilton, Ontario weekdays from 6 am to 9 am, which she co-hosted from 2005 until her retirement in June 2026.

 Biography

 Hamm grew up on a tobacco farm outside of Langton, Ontario.

 Hamm has been at CHCH since 1986.
 She graduated from the Mohawk College Broadcast Journalism program in 1987.
 Before being named Morning Live co-host in 2005, Hamm was the station's crime reporter and a backup news anchor.
 She has also covered general assignment and the environmental beat for the station.
 She previously co-anchored the Noon News before it was cancelled.

+In March 2026, CHCH announced that Hamm would retire in June 2026 after 40 years with the station.
+Hamm presented her final edition of Morning Live on 19 June 2026 and retired from CHCH later that month.
+As part of its coverage of her final show, CHCH stated that Hamm would remain involved with the station through a podcast and a recurring book segment on Morning Live beginning in the fall of 2026.

 Awards and honours

 Hamm was named a 2015 Woman of Distinction (Public Affairs).